Extreme value theory for geometric Brownian motion and pricing of short maturity options: Pricing of Short Maturity Options

-As our second main contribution, we now apply Theorem 1 to derive an asymptotic expression for the price of a short maturity barrier option with general payoff.
+We now apply Theorem 1 to derive an asymptotic expression for the price of a short maturity barrier option with general payoff.
 Suppose $X$ as defined in Section 1 is taken to be the model of a stock price process with initial price $S > 0$.
 For convenience, we restate the defining $\operatorname{SDE}$ for $X$ :

 Consider an out of the money up-and-in Asian option written on the stock price $X$ with barrier $B>S$, strike price $K>0$ and maturity time $T>0$.

 We consider a general Lipschitz continuous payoff $\Psi: C[0, T] \to \mathbb R$.
 Thus, for a given stock price path $X_t$, the option pays off $\Psi(\{X_t\}_{0 \leq t \leq T})$ if $\sup_{0 \leq t \leq T} X_t \geq B$, and pays off zero otherwise.
 This will be enough to cover the European, Asian, and lookback style payoffs, for which we will provide explicit expressions for the price.